netinvent/el_scripts/README.md

 - Debian 12

-### Enterprise Linux configurator script
+### Enterprise Linux / Debian configurator script `el_configurator.sh`

-The script allows to configure an existing Enterprise Linux in order to be compliant with ANSSI BP-028 profiles, and configure various enhancements.
-The script is already included in the kickstart file.
+The script allows to configure an existing Enterprise Linux in order to be compliant with ANSSI BP-028 profiles, and configure various security and other enhancements.
+The script is already included in the el specific kickstart file.

+#### Quickstart
 To configure an existing setup, you can use the following
 >[!WARNING]
 >Danger Will Robinson - This one liner executes code you should download and review first unless you trust this repo, your dns and any intermediate proxy